 More than 1,000 sailors from all over the world meet each April to partake in a week of competition at the Les Voiles De Saint Barth.
 From short coastal runs to an around-the-island race, the St Barths regatta challenges even the most experienced competitors.

-In addition to the racing, there will also be a lively on-shore social programme, culminating on the final evening with a prize-giving ceremony and fireworks display.
+In addition to the racing, there will also be a lively on-shore social program, culminating on the final evening with a prize-giving ceremony and fireworks display.
 Be part of the thrilling action on a regatta charter or watch the spectacle from the sidelines.

 The St Thomas Carnival is a month-long celebration taking place in the yachting hub of the US Virgin Islands.
 Among the festivities are dazzling pageants, calypso competitions, a traditional games night, water sports activities, steel band jamboree performances and horse races.